JeremieLitzler/journal/docs/2023/09/gardening-in-2022-2023/README.md

 - With the girls, we planted a couple of seeds in a new bed I made on this day.

+==February 12th, 2023==

+- The last few days were quite cold (down to -4 °C) and this sunday morning, the beans are not doing great despite the fleece.
+- However, with the warmth of the afternoon, they regained some strength.
+- Fingers crossed, they will survive.

 ## Strawberries

 ==November 6th, 2022==